Skip to main content

 #

-If you’re planning day trips to Delphi, Meteora, or the Peloponnese, picking up a car at the airport makes sense.
+If you’re planning day trips to Delphi, Meteora, or the Peloponnese, picking up a car at the airport makes sense — but only for the day trips.

 Details